Have you ever been in a restaurant when you cannot hear the person across the table; and, before you know it, you are nearly shouting?

 We’ve all been there.
 The question is why do these problems happen and how can a more thoughtful design prevent them.

-Our current project with renowned recording studio designer and sound engineer Frank Comentale has highlighted the importance of acoustical design.
-A recording studio requires control of sound at the highest level; and there are many techniques, developed over decades, that can be used in business and residential applications.
+A recording studio requires control of sound at the highest level.
+Therefore, many techniques, developed over decades in this industry, can be used in business and residential applications as well.

 The resources and requirements for sound management may differ between projects, but the principles and the science are the same.